-[†] If necessary the day and time (but not the place) may be left blank, but in this case particulars should be sent to the registering officer as soon as possible.
+t If necessary, the day, time and place may be left blank, but in this case particulars should be sent to the registering officer as soon as possible.
+The place will need to be agreed before any civil notice or other arrangements are made.